Your bargaining team has been meeting with the District since last June and through the summer.

 In essence, the bargaining for our district is to better our working conditions by changing our Collective Bargaining Agreement (contract).
 We make proposals to the District and in return, the District makes their own proposals to the bargaining team.
 The proposals are either new language or changes in language in our existing contract.
 The SEA and the District negotiate to make the proposals work for the both of us.
 Basically, we give and take to work together and make those proposals become changes in our contract that both sides can agree to.

 Will we work without a contract?
 It is possible.
-If the bargaining does not get done, agreed upon, or ratified (approved) by the teachers, it could happen.
-Teachers would continue working under the existing contract until it is approved by the teachers (ratified).
+If the bargaining does not get done, agreed upon, or ratified (approved) by the members, it could happen.
+Members would continue working under the existing contract until it is approved by the members (ratified).

 What are the risks?
-The risks are only what the teachers accept.
+The risks are only what the members accept.
 The bargaining team is not there to accept all proposals from the District.
-They are there to improve the contract in the favor of the teachers.
-If the teachers do not like what the bargaining team has done, they do not ratify the contract and make the bargaining team go back to the table to get what they want.
-It does require support and trust that the bargaining team is doing their best to improve the working conditions of all the teachers.
-Teachers may be called upon to help out the bargaining team by going to meetings, make public announcements, etc, to show their support of the bargaining team.
+They are there to improve the contract in the favor of the members.
+If the members do not like what the bargaining team has done, they do not ratify the contract and make the bargaining team go back to the table to get what they want.
+It does require support and trust that the bargaining team is doing their best to improve the working conditions of all the members.
+Members may be called upon to help out the bargaining team by going to meetings, make public announcements, etc, to show their support of the bargaining team.